 As you can see in the screenshot above, Facebook drove the most conversions and revenue.
 Although, if you compare Instagram and Twitter, you can see that Twitter had significantly fewer conversions but drove 6x more revenue than Instagram.

-Without that revenue data, you’d likely invest more time and resource into Instagram, but it’s pretty evident that Twitter is more valuable.
+Without that revenue data, you’d likely invest more time and resources into Instagram, but it’s pretty evident that Twitter is more valuable.

-If you want to learn more, then we have a guide dedicated on how to track marketing revenue in Google Analytics.
+If you want to learn more, then we have a guide dedicated on how to integrate CRM data with Google Analytics for closed-loop reporting.

 To get the best results, you need to ensure that your Google Analytics and Facebook accounts work together so that you can gain a better understanding of your marketing and advertising campaigns.